interlink-project/frontend/docs/dashboard.md

 ![Organizations view in dashboard](images/dashboard-organizations-view.png)

 The user may browse through the already created teams in an organization or create a new team by clicking on button "+ Create new team".
 An already existing team details can be modified by clicking on the blue "Edit" button.
 Notice that new members or administrators can be appointed to a team.
 New team members are suggested when typing part of their name or email address if they have already registered with the environment.
-Clicking on the button "+Create new team", the user is given the option of adding a logo to the team, its name, description and to select what type of team will be, i.e. representing "Public administration", "Citizens", "Non profit organization" or "For profit organization".
+Notice that bulk addition of members in a team is possible by clicking on button "Import from CSV" (clicking on the "i" - information logo the format in which the CSV must be imported is explained) Clicking on the button "+Create new team", the user is given the option of adding a logo to the team, its name, description and to select what type of team will be, i.e. representing "Public administration", "Citizens", "Non profit organization" or "For profit organization".
 After adding the metadata of the team, the user is given the option to add new members to such team.

+Clicking on the tab "ADMINISTRATORS" new administrators for a given team can be appointed.
+Bulk addition of administrators to a team can be performed through "Import from CSV" blue button.

 ![View of details of team in organization](images/dashboard-team-view.png)